 Grow unialgal cultures in F/2 media24,25 at a temperature of 28 °C on a 14:10 h light dark cycle.
 Transfer sufficient culture to a 1.5 mL microcentrifuge tube such that after allowing 15 min to settle, the bacterial pellet is approximately 0.05 mL in size.
 Remove the media and replace with 1.5 mL of fixative (1.25% glutaraldehyde, 0.1 M phosphate buffer pH 7.0), gently invert several times, and incubate overnight at 4 °C.

-Transfer the fixed cells into a 10 mL filtration rig (Figure 1) using a polycarbonate 25 mm filter with 0.8 or 0.2 µm pores, depending on the size of the cells.
+Transfer the fixed cells with a glass pipette into a 10 mL filtration rig (Figure 1) containing a polycarbonate 25 mm filter of 0.8 or 0.2 µm pores, depending on the size of the cells.
 Seal the side arm and funnel with rubber stoppers to contain the culture in the funnel.
 Remove the fixative by gentle vacuum on the filtration flask, after removing both stoppers.

 Note: If the cell density on the polycarbonate filter is not optimal, adjust the amount of starting culture used.